-We tend to think of weeds as pests, plants who grow where they are not wanted and where we did not intentionally sow them.
-As weeds produce an abundant amount of seeds (which can survive while dormant for long periods of time), they are, says Ligenfelter, “naturally strong competitors” for the “water, light, soil nutrients and space” that are needed by the plants that humans seek to grow.
+We tend to think of weeds as pests — plants that grow where they are unwanted.
+As weeds produce an abundant amount of seeds — which can survive for long periods of time in a dormant state – they are, says Ligenfelter, “naturally strong competitors” for the “water, light, soil nutrients and space” needed by the plants that humans want to grow.

-Weeds certainly have their drawbacks: they can be hosts for crop diseases, provide shelter for insects and produce substances toxic to plants, animals and humans (such as poison ivy).
+Weeds certainly have their drawbacks: they can be hosts for crop diseases, provide shelter for insects and produce substances toxic to plants, animals and humans — think about poison ivy.
 Not surprisingly, humans spend billions of dollars annually to control and eradicate weeds.

-As Ligenfelter notes, however, weeds (which of course aren’t trying to push out human-planted crops) have numerous benefits, from stabilizing the soil to providing habitats and food for wildlife (milkweed for monarch butterflies) and for humans.
-These are some good weeds that can be welcomed in a yard rather than seen as the arch enemy:
+As Ligenfelter notes, however, weeds — which of course aren’t trying to push out human-planted crops — have numerous benefits, from stabilizing the soil to providing habitat and food for wildlife, as milkweed does for monarch butterflies.

-Helen Atthowe of Vegan Permaculture observed that pennycress, a common roadside plant, did not compete with her crops and indeed attracted beneficial insects.
-She started to allow pennycress to spread with a view to it preventing other weeds more likely to compete with her crops from doing so.
+Helen Atthowe of Vegan Permaculture observed that pennycress, a common roadside plant, did not compete with her crops and, indeed,, attracted beneficial insects.
+She started to allow pennycress to spread, hoping that it would prevent other weeds more likely to compete with her crops from doing the same.
 Rather than eradicating weeds, “editing” them can be beneficial.

-Lamb’s quarters are just one type of weed (another is goldenrod) that protect your plants by luring away insects that can cause damage.
-Lamb’s quarters can also be eaten (though be careful, lest they’ve been planted in contaminated soil) and can provide up to twice as much or more of the nutrition of spinach or Swiss chard.
+Lamb’s quarters are just one type of weed — another is goldenrod — that protect your plants by luring away insects that can cause damage.
+Lamb’s quarters can also be eaten — though be careful, lest they’ve been planted in contaminated soil — and can provide up to twice as much nutrition as spinach or Swiss chard.

-One urban forager notes they’re not so tasty raw.
-But saute them with a little olive oil and you’ll wonder how we can call them a weed rather than a nice addition to a spring meal.
+As one urban forager notes, they’re not so tasty raw.
+But sauté them with a little olive oil, and you’ll wonder why the plant is even called a weed!

 Peter Del Tredici, a senior research scientist at Harvard University’s Arnold Arboretum, calls mugwort the “quintessential urban weed.”
-It is not welcome by landscapers but has a number of properties, including absorbing heavy metals from the ground, helping to stop erosion on slopes and replenishing soil that has been stripped of nutrients.
+It is not welcomed by landscapers, but the plant has a number of properties, including the ability to absorb heavy metals from the ground, prevent erosion on slopes and replenish soil that has been stripped of nutrients.

 As Ralph Waldo Emerson said, a weed is a plant whose virtues have not been discovered.
-Indeed, we might even say, in the words of Del Tredici, that “weed” is a “politically incorrect term” and an unfair “value judgment” on plants that have more than a little to offer us.
+Indeed, we might even say, in the words of Del Tredici, that “weed” is a “politically incorrect term” and an unfair “value judgment” on plants that have much to offer.